Can Everyone Be Successful in Starting Their Business?

 Hey Max, first off, kudos for taking a dip in entrepreneurship when you couldn’t find a job you like.

-While most people would just settle for the first job that comes their way, you took a risk and started a business instead.
+While most people would just settle for the first job that comes their way, you took a risk and started a business.
 While you didn’t get the results you were looking for, this experience has undoubtedly taught you mportant life lessons.

 Before I get to your question, I want to address your comment about failing.

-Closing down a business isn’t the end of the story; you can always return to start a new business (be it in the same or a different field) in the future, whenever you want to.
+Closing down a business isn’t the end of the story.
+You can always return to start a new business (be it in the same or a different field) in the future, whenever you want.

 Example: My Fears of Failing Before Starting My Business

-Years ago before I pursued my passion in the form of my personal development business, I contemplated the possibility of failure.
+Years ago before I pursued my passion with my personal development business, I contemplated the possibility of failure.
 I was afraid that I was going to quit my job, dedicate X period of my life to my business, but ultimately fail, which would result in a waste of that part of my life (plus loss of the money I could have earned from continuing my corporate job, and negative impact on the trajectory of my career path).

 Interestingly, these questions drew blanks, for I genuinely could not think of anything I would want to do other than to be in the personal development field, work on my personal development business, and help others grow.

-Despite brainstorming for alternative paths, be it to return to the corporate world or to work for some NGO which would provide some semblance of financial stability over starting my business, these alternatives failed to enthuse me.
-My mind kept returning to my personal development business — basically to keep working on it regardless of the result.
+Despite brainstorming for alternative paths, be it to return to the corporate world or work for some NGO which would provide some semblance of financial stability over starting my business, these alternatives didn’t enthuse me.
+My mind kept returning to my personal development business — to keep working on it regardless of the result.

-I realized that even if I were to run out of financial reserves, it didn’t have to be the end of my business.
-I could always take up a part-time job or return to full-time employment to earn more savings, after which I could then use my spare time to build my business.
-I could then repeat this as many times as needed until my business finally took off.
+I realized that even if I were to run out of savings, it didn’t have to be the end of my business.
+I could take up a part-time job or return to full-time employment to gather more savings, after which I would then use my spare time to build my business.
+I would then repeat this as many times as needed until my business took off.

 (I shared my realization above in How Long Would You Spend Helping Your Baby Learn To Walk?)

-This was when I realized that it was literally impossible for me to fail unless I decide to quit on my business prematurely before seeing results.
+This was when I realized that it was literally impossible for me to fail unless I quit on my business before seeing results.
 After all, as long as I kept going and kept pushing through, I was definitely going to succeed at some point.
-Whatever I accomplished in my business before “making it” (defined as achieving financial stability) could never be a waste, because it would only give me the knowledge to progress further.
+Whatever I accomplished in my business before “making it” (defined as achieving financial stability) would not be a waste, because it would give me the knowledge to improve and progress further.

 Realizing this was a big aha for me.
 By expanding the time frame for my business to infinity, failure became impossible and success, inevitable.
-By looking at my business as a lifetime project rather than something I had to “make it” in X years, I could then make decisions and action plans that would ensure my eventual success, rather than hasty plans driven by fear and not in line with my bigger vision.
+By looking at my business as a lifetime project rather than something I had to achieve in X years, I could then take actions that would ensure my eventual success, rather than make hasty plans driven by fear and not in line with my bigger vision.

-In fact, having this long-term perspective was what helped me succeed eventually.
+In fact, this long-term perspective helped me succeed eventually.

-Looking back, I would never have been able to achieve these results if I had anticipated failure at the start and constantly thought about when I should quit.
-I would be busy worrying about these issues rather than devoting fully to my business — mentally and physically — which helped me quickly get results.
+Looking back, I would never have achieved these results if I had anticipated failure at the start and constantly thought about when I should quit.
+I would be busy worrying about these issues rather than devoting myself fully to my business — mentally and physically — which helped me get results.
 Because I knew failure was impossible and success was imminent, this led to my eventual success.

 I call this conscious quitting and I have written about it before in Quitting To Win and When Goals Stop Working.